-- (1) a person does not enter or remain on the premises of the care facility if the person is prohibited from doing so by clause 0; and - (2) the care facility facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers, support persons and family members of residents to support the physical, emotional and social wellbeing (including mental health) of residents.
+- (1) a person does not enter or remain on the premises of the care facility if the person is prohibited from doing so by clause 10; and - (2) the care facility facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers, support persons and family members of residents to support the physical, emotional and social wellbeing (including mental health) of residents.

-20 Visitor declarations
+17 Visitor declarations

-- (1) The operator of a care facility must require visitors in relation to the care facility to declare in writing at the start of each visit, but before entering any area of the care facility that is freely accessible to residents, whether the visitor: - (a) is free of COVID-19 symptoms other than symptoms caused by an underlying health condition or medication; and - (b) either: - (i) has received a negative result from a COVID-19 rapid antigen test on the same day that they attend the care facility; or - (ii) after making reasonable attempts, has not been able to obtain a COVID-19 rapid antigen test; and - (c) has been in contact with a confirmed case (except in the course of their employment while wearing the appropriate level of personal protective equipment in the circumstances) in the preceding 7 days; and - (d) is currently required to self-isolate, self-quarantine or is a close contact but is not required to self-quarantine in accordance with the Quarantine, Isolation and Testing Order. - (2) Where a visitor of a resident of a care facility is aged under 18 years, a parent, carer or guardian of the visitor may make the declaration required of the visitor by the operator of a care facility under subclause (1) on the visitor's behalf.
+- (1) The operator of a care facility must require visitors in relation to the care facility to declare in writing at the start of each visit, but before entering any area of the care facility that is freely accessible to residents, whether the visitor: - (a) is free of COVID-19 symptoms other than symptoms caused by an underlying health condition or medication; and - (i) has received a negative result from a COVID-19 rapid antigen test on the same day that they attend the care facility; and - (b) is not currently required to self-isolate, self-quarantine or is a close contact but is not required to self-quarantine in accordance with the Quarantine, Isolation and Testing Order.

+(2) Where a visitor of a resident of a residential aged care facility is aged under 18 years, a parent, carer or guardian of the visitor may make the declaration required of the visitor by the operator of a residential aged care facility under subclause (1) on the visitor's behalf.